-All coaches and officials who apply for a membership will be required to pass a background screening process and complete SafeSport training prior to that membership being approved.
-Any Coach or Official who is shown as "pending" or not current on the U.S. Ski & Snowboard website may not serve in any capacity which places them in a position of authority over athletes.
+All Coaches, Officials, and Contractors who apply for a membership will be required to pass a background screening process and complete SafeSport training prior to that membership being approved.
+Any Coach, Official, or Contractor who is shown as "pending" or not current on the U.S. Ski & Snowboard website may not serve in any capacity which places them in a position of authority over athletes.